logic-seminar-verona/website/README.md

    refer to the current date, not to the day the talk will take place.
-5. In the text box, copy the contents of a previous post such as [this one](https://raw.githubusercontent.com/logic-seminar-verona/website/master/posts/main/2019-03-27-departmental-seminar.md) to serve as a template and change the contents as you see fit.
+5. In the text box, copy the contents of a previous post such as [this one](https://raw.githubusercontent.com/logic-seminar-verona/website/master/posts/main/2019-03-27-departmental-seminar.md) to serve as a template and change the contents as you see fit. *Double check the "date" metadata entry, in particular the year.*
-6. Click *Commit new file*.
+7. Click *Commit new file*.
-7. That's it.
+8. That's it.
 About five minutes later, the new post should be visible on the website.